Core

 1. Decide what Shenzhen is for

-Your setup depends on your purpose.
+Your setup follows from your purpose.

 PurposeDefault priority